aflin/rampart_docs/source/rampart-sql.rst

 ``ALTER INDEX … OPTIMIZE`` (mirroring fulltext); WITH options other than ``indexmeter`` are ignored on re-CREATE.

+Index creation is **non-blocking**: the table stays fully readable *and writable* while the index builds.
+Rows inserted, updated or deleted during the build are tracked live and are searchable the moment the index goes live — nothing is missed and no follow-up ``OPTIMIZE`` is required.
+(Fulltext index creation is also non-blocking, but rows added *during* a fulltext CREATE or REBUILD only become searchable at the next ``ALTER INDEX … OPTIMIZE``; the vector index has no such blind spot.)
+Searches issued while the build is still running do not yet use the index (an index-less ``LIKEV`` at that point follows the ``allinear`` policy above).

+An HNSW index may be created on an **empty table** if ``vec_dim`` is given (there is no row to infer the dimension from); rows inserted afterwards are tracked as usual.
+IVFPQ cannot: its product-quantizer training needs data — at least ``256 × vec_pq_min_points_per_centroid`` vectors (the coarse/PQ k-means floor).

+``ALTER TABLE … COMPACT`` is refused while a table has vector indexes, because compaction moves row ids that the sealed index
+stores: ``DROP`` the vector index(es) first, compact, then re-``CREATE``.

 Common options (both backends):

 .. list-table::